|Section||Student Affairs Policies|

 The Solicitation Policy of the University of South Carolina Aiken must undergo constant revision to reflect prevailing community standards and the most recent case law which constitutionally defends the rights of students as citizens as well as protecting the individual privacy of students on the University campus.
 Contact the Student Life Office in the Student Activities Center for the most recent revisions of this Solicitation Policy.

+IV.
 Reason for Revision